CrowdTruth/VU-Sound-Corpus/README.md

     vintage_sounds = sounds_by_author_tag('vintage')

 ### Code & Replication
 Our code was written in a combination of Python 2 (files 0-4) and Python 3 (files 5-8).
 To replicate our work, run the scripts in order.

+**Requirements**

+* File 1 requires a distributional model in Word2Vec format.
+We used the GoogleNews model from [here](https://code.google.com/p/word2vec/), that was trained on 100bn words.
-Files 2-4 require the [CrowdTruth](https://github.com/CrowdTruth/CrowdTruth) framework to be installed.
+* Files 2-4 require the [CrowdTruth](https://github.com/CrowdTruth/CrowdTruth) framework to be installed.